pierreduchemin/smsforward/README.md

 Any contributions welcome.
 Please fork this repository and create a pull request notifying your changes and why.

+## If you have a question
+If you have a question regarding the app, please ask it in an issue in [Gilab issue tracker](https://gitlab.com/pierreduchemin/smsforward/-/issues), so that everyone can contribute and that the answer is public.
+This way, your question becomes a contribution to the project.

 ## Author

 **Pierre Duchemin**